fidian/acss-live/README.md

     <button class="Bgc(--buttonBackground)">A themed button</button>

+The library scans class names for all elements (including ones in closed shadow roots) and will generate a single stylesheet with all of the rules.
+These rules apply automatically in a trivial amount of time, then the document is watched for attribute changes.
+Adding new elements or changing an element's class list will be noticed and styles will be generated almost instantly.
+Duplicate styles aren't added to the generated stylesheet.

 Examples
 --------

 Unless you are serving this README locally, most likely these links will show you the HTML source.
 Try cloning the repository and check them out to really see what's going on.

-* [Demo](examples/demo.html) - Lots of colors, styling, a spinner, and even a mocked-up version of Clippy.
+* [Demo](examples/demo.html) - Lots of colors, styling, a spinner, two web components, and even a mocked-up version of Clippy.
 * [Late Loading Flicker](examples/late-loading-flicker.html) - Shows off a flicker that can happen when JavaScript is loaded late or asynchronously.
 It's only about a tenth of a second, but that can be unacceptable and moving the JavaScript to the `<head>` and loading it synchronously may also be unacceptable.
 * [Late Loading Hide](examples/late-loading-hide.html) - Demonstration of a technique to hide the body content until ACSS-Live has loaded.
 * [Timings](examples/timings.html) - Loads the demo page in an iframe, lets it render, then reloads it repeatedly.
 When done, reports on the amount of time different pieces of code took.
 This is used to see how fast the library is and to determine if there are alternate ways to make it load or run faster.